csparkresearch/KuttyPy-GUI/README.md

 ### Seamless switching between the KuttyPy monitor, and user uploaded hex file.
 ---

-This functionality is undergoing alpha testing, and is not applicable for existing KuttyPy boards where the user uploaded file overwrites the kuttypy monitor hex.
+The KuttyPy monitor code is part of the bootloader.
+This allows users to upload their own Hex files without losing the training utility features.

 ![App Switching](/docs/switch.gif?raw=true "App Switching")

-This example shows how to skip to an LED scanning code written in C, and uploaded using the bootloader to the application section of the KuttyPy.
-To regain control, the kuttypy-gui simply triggers a reset.
+This example shows how to skip back and forth to an LED scanning code (which also prints letters to the serial port) written in C and uploaded.

+In the animation, after fiddling a little with the PWM controls on the monitor, the 'user app' button is clicked.
+This triggers the following:
++ Within a few ten milliseconds the user uploaded hex file starts executing
++ The console turns into a serial monitor, and shows any text sent by the user uploaded hex.

+The user can switch back to the monitoring utility in a snap!

 ![Screencast](/docs/pov_display.webp?raw=true "POV display!")